 Barclays' opinion, the issuance of which was approved by Barclays' Fairness Opinion Committee, is addressed to the board of directors of Spirit, addresses only the fairness, from a financial point of view, of the consideration to be received by the stockholders of Spirit in the proposed transaction and does not constitute a recommendation to any stockholder of Spirit as to how such stockholder should vote with respect to the proposed transaction or any other matter.
 The terms of the proposed transaction were determined through arm's-length negotiations between Spirit and Frontier and were unanimously approved by Spirit's board of directors.
 Barclays did not recommend any specific form of consideration to Spirit or that any specific form of consideration constituted the only appropriate consideration for the proposed transaction.
 Barclays was not requested to address, and its opinion does not in any manner address, Spirit's underlying business decision to proceed with or effect the proposed transaction in which Spirit may engage.
 In addition, Barclays expressed no opinion on, and its opinion does not in any manner address, the fairness of the amount or the nature of any compensation to any officers, directors or employees of any parties to the proposed transaction, or any class of such persons, relative to the consideration to be offered to the stockholders of Spirit in the proposed transaction or otherwise.
-No limitations were imposed by Spirit's board of directors of spirit in the proposed transaction or otherwise.
-No limitations were imposed by Spirit's board of directors or employees of any parties to the proposed transaction, or any class of such persons, relative to the consideration to be offered to the stockholders of Spirit in the proposed transaction or otherwise.
-No limitations were imposed by Spirit's board of directors upon Barclays with respect to the investigations made or procedures followed by it in rendering its opinion.
+No limitations were imposed by Spirit's board of directors of and persons and or otherwise.
+No limitations were imposed by Spirit's board of directors of any parties followed by it in rendering its opinion.